berkeley-cs61as/markdown-courseware/textbook/chapter16 6 - scheme1.scm and Generic Operators/section04 Message Passing.md

 ## What is Message Passing?

 In conventional style, the operators are represented as functions that know about the different types; the types themselves are just data.
-In DDP, the operators and types are all data, and there is one universal operate function that does the work.
+In Data-Directed-Programming, the operators and types are all data, and there is one universal operate function that does the work.
 We can also stand conventional style on its head, representing the types as functions and the operations as mere data.